ollescherling/o_sch_ling/README.md

-Programming projects which I have implemented at my current position can be opened above.
+A small selection of my Python programming projects, which I have developed and executed professionally can be found above.

 PDF Contract Verifier V16 is a Python program which individually verifies the validity of contracts and assists in efficiently saving these documents.